 • The tool’s ability to integrate with your existing infrastructure

-Other alternative options are, Datadog, Dynatrance, and AppDynamics.
+Other alternatives include Datadog, Dynatrace, and AppDynamics.

-4. Automate Monitoring Tasks as Much as Possible
+4. Automate Monitoring Tasks as much as possible

 Here are some tips to help you automate your monitoring tasks in AWS: